-A contribution agreement between Toronto Global and the Municipalities was signed on December 8, 2019 and covers the period from April 1, 2019 to March 31, 2022.
-This agreement is for a total contribution amount of \$6,062,558 with \$1,980,969 in the first year with a 2% increase payable in each subsequent year for the term set out in the agreement.
-This agreement replaced a previous agreement that expired on March 31, 2019.
+A contribution agreement between Toronto Global and the Municipalities made on December 8, 2019 that covered the period from April 1, 2019 to March 31, 2022 has expired.
+A new municipal funding agreement has been signed with the City of Toronto as a principal sponsor and from two municipal collaborators.
+This agreement is for a total contribution amount of \$6,426,840, with \$2,100,000 in the first year and a 2% increase payable in each subsequent year for the term set out in the agreement.